 30 minutes from Sacramento

 History wizards also find Folsom irresistible.
 For such short day trips from Sacramento, the city surprises with ample historic buildings and museums.
-Folsom Prison Museum, the second oldest prison in California, and the Folsom History Museum are by far the best places to start learning about the history of the place.
+The Folsom Prison Museum, the second oldest prison in California, and the Folsom History Museum are by far the best places to start learning about the history of the place on a day trip from the capital of California.

 2 hours 50 minutes from Sacramento